 Runyon Canyon is a fun hike tucked right into the middle of Hollywood.
 It’s a great place to see celebrities, view the Hollywood Sign (in the distance), visit a hidden sculpture, and get a good hike in.
+In fact, Runyon will give you sweeping views from Catalina Island to the Santa Monica Mountains on a clear day.
+There are crowds here, so don’t come expecting a pristine hiking experience.
 Runyon Canyon won a TripAdvisor Certificate of Excellence, and is worth hiking at least once.

-To hike Runyon Canyon, you have a few options:
+To hike Runyon Canyon, this guide gives you a few options:

 a short 1.6 mile out-and-back hike to the scenic viewpoint